brunasti/hcl_calculator/README.md

     - model
     - repository

-I even create an extra directory for the REST API resources and for the logic/algorithm classes
+I even create extra directories for the REST API resources (in our simple case only responses), and for the logic/algorithm classes

+    - rest.responses
     - logic
-    - rest.responses

 I check that all is building correctly with the command: